anjha1/Resume/My-LaTeX-Resume (Data Scientist)/README.md

 ## 📄 Resume Link

-You can run after upload my tex file view and download my detailed resume using the following link:
+You can view and download my detailed resume using the following link:

 [Resume - Achhuta Nand Jha](https://www.overleaf.com/project/674b6e723555d13e47a2458c)